Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

 A similar calculation yields the coefficient of $z^{-2}$ in $J_{\RW}(\tau\phi_1,z)$ in low degree:

 which coincides by \eqref{eq:Jlocus} with the generating function of the invariants $\langle {\tau_{0}(\phi_1)\dots \tau_{0}(\phi_1)} \tau_1(\phi_0)\rangle^{\RW}_{0,5h+4}$.
 In this way we get

-but these values can be easily deduced from the previous table via the string equation\footnote{The value corresponding to $n$ in the first table coincides with that corresponding to $n+1$ in the second table after multiplication by $2g-2+n=n-2$ (string equation).}.
+but these values can be easily deduced from the previous table via the dilaton equation\footnote{The value corresponding to $n$ in the first table coincides with that corresponding to $n+1$ in the second table after multiplication by $2g-2+n=n-2$ (dilaton equation).}.

-As expected (see Remark \ref{rem:CYsimpl}) we only find nonvanishing numbers $\langle \quad \rangle ^{\RW}$ with insertions of type $\tau_{0}(\phi_1)$ and $\tau_{1}(\phi_0)$ (the reader may also refer to Example \ref{exa:localindicesforWG} which describes how for $5$-pointed curves with $4$ points with local index $J^2$ we necessarily have a Ramond markings on the fifth marking---hence, a vanishing invariant).
+As expected (see Remark \ref{rem:CYsimpl}) we only find nonvanishing numbers $\langle \quad \rangle ^{\RW}$ with insertions of type $\tau_{0}(\phi_1)$ and $\tau_{1}(\phi_0)$ (the reader may also refer to equation \eqref{eq:localindicesforWG} which describes how for $5$-pointed curves with $4$ points with local index $J^2$ we necessarily have a Ramond markings on the fifth marking---hence, a vanishing invariant).

 Carel Faber's computer programme for computation with tautological classes together with the formula of Proposition \ref{pro:GRR} also allowed us to compute explicitly the first coefficients of the above lists.
 Clearly, this algorithm is definitely less efficient than the one illustrated above.
 Indeed, in this respect, Givental's quantization may be regarded as a setup embodying the GRR algorithm used by Faber's computer programme. \end{rem}